fholmqvist/Holmqvist1990/README.md

-Backend engineer from southern Sweden, with interests in all things computers and gaming.
+Backend engineer from southern Sweden, with interests in all things related to computers and computing.